open-edge-insights/video-ingestion/README.md

 # Video Ingestion Module

-This module injests the video data from a file or a basler/RTSP/USB camera using gstreamer pipeline and stores the frame blob in in ImageStore and fram metadata in influx using DataIngestionLib.
+This module ingests the video data from a file or a basler/RTSP/USB camera using gstreamer pipeline and stores the frame blob in ImageStore and frame metadata in influx using DataIngestionLib.

 This is the reference for all the algorithms used in IEI